 Glacier National Park has educational trunks that are available for local check-out.
 Traveling trunks are a great way to bring props and materials that are otherwise hard to find to your classroom.
 There are ideas for stand-alone activities as well as materials that can supplement your own classroom curriculum ideas.
 Each trunk has a wealth of props and ideas and includes lesson plans that fit Montana Content and Performance Standards for science, math, language arts, music, art, health and wellness, and social studies.
 Trunks are a fantastic resource for students from pre-K to 12th grade.

 All of Glacier's traveling trunks are free of charge and can be borrowed for 2-4 weeks at a time but must be picked-up and dropped-off in person at West Glacier, MT.
 (Only the Repeat Photography Trunk can be shipped.)
-To arrange to borrow a trunk please submit this reservation form for the trunk you are interested in and the dates you would like to borrow it.
-If you have other questions about the traveling trunks, email us.
+To arrange to borrow a trunk please call 406-888-7899 or email us about the the trunk you are interested in and the dates you would like to borrow it.